-"In pursuance of sub-rule (1) of rule 4 of IAS (Cadre) Rules 1954, the Central Government in consultation with the Governments of the States concerned hereby makes the following regulations, "
+"In pursuance of sub-rule (1) of rule 4 of IAS (Cadre) Rules 1954, the Central Government in consultation with the Governments of the States concerned hereby makes the following regulations, .... "

 merely referred to the vacancies available for promotees and direct recruits from posts covered by items 1 and 2.
-Hence it is reasonable to hold that in exercise of power under Rule 4(1) of Cadre Rules, the ratio in number of vacancies available to promotees and direct recruits as per items 3 and 4 cannot be altered without either amending Rule 9(1) of the Recruitment Rules or without altering the posts referred to in items 1 and 2 of the schedule to Cadre Strength regulations.
-Thus, it means that the ratio between the promotees and direct recruits from out of the posts referred to in items 1 and 2 in the schedule to the Cadre Strength Regulations ~~is~~ cannot be altered without amending Rule 9(1) of the Recruitment Rules.
+Hence it is contended that in exercise of power under Rule 4(1) of Cadre Rules, the ratio in number of vacancies available to promotees and direct recruits as per items 3 and 4 cannot be altered without either amending Rule 9(1) of the Recruitment Rules or without altering the posts referred to in items 1 and 2 of the schedule to Cadre Strength regulations.
+Thus, it means that the ratio between the promotees and direct recruits from out of the posts referred to in items 1 and 2 cannot be altered without amending Rule 9(1) of the Recruitment Rules.

-29. The impugned notifications dated 15-12-93 does not refer to Rule 9(1) of the Recruitment Rules.
+29. The impugned notification dated 15-12-93 does not refer to Rule 9(1) of the Recruitment Rules.
 Hence it is a case where the impugned notification dated 15-12-93 was issued without amending Rule 9(1) of the Recruitment Rules.

-30. It is a case of alteration of the number of posts referred to in items 1 and 2 also, and so it is a case of total increase of 42 posts in items 1 and 2 and if so read, there is corresponding increase of direct recruits also, and thus, it is a case of increasing the cadre strength as per the impugned notification dated 15-12-93 without affecting the ratio of 1 : 2 as between the promotees and direct recruits in regard to posts in items 1 and 2, contended of the items 1 and 2 and the posts at items 5 to 8 are available for direct recruits.
+30. It is a case of alteration of the number of posts referred to in items 1 and 2 also, and so it is a case of total increase of 42 posts in items 1 and 2 and if so read, there is corresponding increase of direct recruits also, and thus, it is a case of increasing the cadre strength as per the impugned notification dated 15-12-93 without affecting the ratio of 1 : 2 as between the promotees and direct recruits in regard to posts in items 1 and 2, contended the items 1 and 2 and the posts at items 5 to 8 are available for direct recruits.
 The total of items 1 to 8 is referred to as total authorised strength.
-The number of posts ^{1 and 2} available to promotees is shown at item 3, while the number of posts out of items 1 and 2 available to direct recruits ^{3 and 4} are shown at item 4.
+The number of posts available for available to promotees is shown at item 3, while the number of posts out of items 1 and 2 available to direct recruits are shown at item 4.